A stethoscope and a mobile phone laying on a teal surface

 By Viggy Hampton

 Every American will need medical care at some point in their lives.
-For many, accessing needed care is simple—but for the nearly 28 million non-elderly Americans without health insurance, even a simple in-person licensed medical provider visit can be an insurmountable cost.
+For many, accessing needed care is simple—but for over 25 million non-elderly Americans without health insurance, even a simple in-person licensed medical provider visit can be an insurmountable cost.

-When cost is a barrier to access, 20% of uninsured adults forgo necessary clinical care.
-Even for those who can easily access care, the “stigma” or fear of awkward conversations with unfamiliar doctors prevents individuals from seeking treatment for common issues ranging from routine reproductive care, inflammation and STI screening.
-As a result, relatively harmless infections can do long-term damage and lead to scarring or infertility in women and men without them even knowing.
+When cost is a barrier to access, over 20% of uninsured adults forgo necessary clinical care because of cost.
+Even for those who can easily access care, the “stigma” or fear of awkward conversations with unfamiliar doctors prevents some from seeking treatment for common issues ranging from routine reproductive care, inflammation, and STI screening.

-In the near term, nothing can replace annual in-person medical exams for running biometrics and spotting the early warning signs of disease.
-However, the flexibility of telehealth provides a bridge to medication and treatment for individuals between annual exams—especially for those too embarrassed to discuss their sexual health in person—and provides a life raft for the many Americans with no viable health coverage to speak of.
+In the face of these issues, telehealth has stepped in as a more flexible, affordable, and discreet option for those with insurance and those without.
+Telehealth can’t replace annual in-person medical exams for running biometrics and spotting the early warning signs of disease.
+However, telehealth makes it simpler to access medication and treatment between annual exams—especially for those too embarrassed to discuss their sexual health in person—and provides a life raft for the many Americans with no viable health coverage to speak of.

 a chart outlining the state of unaffordable and inaccessible healthcare in the US

 If you are one of the millions of Americans who must choose between an in-person medical provider visit and taking off work or dipping into savings and credit just to get treatment, you’re not alone.
-With no known cure, over 572,000 people are diagnosed with genital herpes each year, and UTIs are one of the most common infections plaguing Americans today.
+With no known cure, over 572,000 people are diagnosed with genital herpes each year, and uncomplicated UTIs are among the most common bacterial infections plaguing Americans today.

-To make matters worse, such infections are likely to produce chronic or lifelong symptoms.
-In fact, 1 in 4 women who are diagnosed with a UTI have a recurrence within six months.
+To make matters worse, many women who are diagnosed with a UTI have a recurrence within six months.
 It doesn’t feel right to have to go through the inconvenience and expense of an urgent care visit just to be told what you already know.
-Medication for UTI Symptoms and other conditions shouldn’t be so difficult to access.
+Medication for urinary tract health and other conditions shouldn’t be so difficult to access.
+If you have experienced any of these frustrating situations, telehealth is here to help.

 Healthcare Can Be a Serious Financial Burden